-- The Council has established robust planning and control cycles covering strategic and operational plans, priorities and targets which is achieved - through: - A timetable for producing and reviewing plans on an annual basis. - Working with a consultation and engagement strategy. - Quarterly and annual performance monitoring including achievement of national and local performance - indicators.
-There is robust Medium Term Financial Planning. - There is an Annual budget setting process in place including an extensive consultation exercise.
+- The Council has established robust planning and control cycles covering strategic and operational plans, priorities and targets which is achieved through. - A timetable for producing and reviewing plans on an annual basis. - Working with a consultation and engagement strategy. - Quarterly and annual performance monitoring including achievement of national and local performance indicators. - There is robust Medium Term Financial Planning. - There is an Annual budget setting process in place including an extensive consultation exercise.

+- The Council ensures the Medium

+Term Financial Strategy integrates

+and balances service priorities,

+affordability and other resource

+constraints by setting out any shortfall

+in resources and spending

+requirements in the context of service

+priorities.

+- To ensure that the budget process is all inclusive there is regular engagement with members with robust scrutiny by the Service Improvement & Finance Scrutiny Performance Panel.

+- Corporate Transformation Plan.

-- The Council ensures the Medium Term Financial Strategy integrates and balances service priorities, affordability and other resource constraints by setting out any shortfall in resources and spending requirements in the context of service priorities. - To ensure that the budget process is all inclusive there is regular engagement with members with robust scrutiny by the Service Improvement & Finance Scrutiny - Performance Panel.
-Achieving Better Together (replacing Sustainable Swansea - Fit for the - Future).
-The Council ensures the achievement of "social value" through the effective commissioning of service in compliance with CPR's e.g. Beyond Bricks and Mortar (community benefit clauses in council contracts).
+- The Council ensures the achievement of "social value" through the effective commissioning of service in compliance with CPR's e.g. Beyond Bricks and Mortar (community benefit clauses in council contracts).